MicrosoftDocs/windows-itpro-docs/windows/keep-secure/deployment-vdi-windows-defender-antivirus.md

 ### Randomize scheduled scans

 Windows Defender AV supports the randomization of scheduled scans and signature updates.
-This can be extremely helpful in reducing boot storms (especially when used in conjuction with [Disable scans from occuring after every update](#disable-scans-after-an-update) and [Scan out-of-date machines or machines that have been offline for a while](#scan-vms-that-have-been-offline).
+This can be extremely helpful in reducing boot storms (especially when used in conjunction with [Disable scans from occurring after every update](#disable-scans-after-an-update) and [Scan out-of-date machines or machines that have been offline for a while](#scan-vms-that-have-been-offline).

 Scheduled scans run in addition to [real-time protection and scanning](configure-real-time-protection-windows-defender-antivirus.md).